Whiskey 101: What Beginners Need To Know

 Whiskey history goes back over 4000 years to ancient Mesopotamia.
 Irish monks were key in creating distillation methods that shaped today’s whiskey.
 They started making whiskey in Scottish and Irish monasteries over 1000 years ago, using grain mash.

 Whiskey became popular in Europe for both medicine and special events.
-The Old Bushmills Distillery in Northern Ireland, licensed in 1608, is known as the world’s first official whiskey distillery.
+The Old Bushmills Distillery in Northern Ireland, licensed in 1608, holds the title of the world’s first official whiskey distillery.

 In the US, whiskey history took a unique path.
 Evan Williams opened the first commercial distillery in Louisville, Kentucky, in 1783.
 George Washington, a famous American, also made whiskey, producing up to 300,000 barrels of rye whiskey every year.